sighupio/gatekeeper-policy-manager/README.md

 ## Multi-cluster support

-Since v0.5.0 (unreleased yet) GPM has basic multi-cluster support when using a `kubeconfig` with more than one context, i.e. running in _local_ mode.
+Since `v0.5.0` GPM has basic multi-cluster support when using a `kubeconfig` with more than one context, i.e. running in _local_ mode.
 GPM will let you chose the context right from the UI.

-If you want to run GPM in a cluster but with multi-cluster support, it's as easy as mounting a `kubeconfig` file with the right configuration and set the environment variable `KUBECONFIG` with the path to the mounted file.
+If you want to run GPM in a cluster but with multi-cluster support, it's as easy as mounting a `kubeconfig` file with the right configuration on the and set the environment variable `KUBECONFIG` with the path to the mounted file.
+Or simply mount it in `/home/gpm/.kube/config`.

 > Please remember that the user for the clusters should have the right permissions.
 You can use the [`manifests/rabc.yaml`](manifests/rbac.yaml) file as reference.
 >